 He left the people at the pump and crossed the street.
 Soldiers sitting on tanks and motor lorries, with large red stars on their bonnets, made rude remarks to the women in the street.
 Those women were not inclined to hang around with them.
 Too many horror stories did the rounds of what the women had to endure during the last few days.

 Ivan did not like the behaviour of his fellow soldiers and he was wondering what Natalya would say to him if he would behave badly towards the German women.
 He entered an apartment building, walked through a long hallway into a courtyard.
 A soldier, working as a cook with a field kitchen, was preparing a hot meal for the residents of the building.
 Most apartments had their windows blown out and he could see two women and a child in one of the ground floor apartments.

-He used his fist to bang onto the first door in the hallway.
+He used his fist to bang on the first door in the hallway.
 An old woman with a headscarf, very much like his own Babushka back home, opened the door.

 “Ja, bitte – Yes, please?” she asked and surprised Ivan with her politeness.
 Ivan did not understand her and didn’t want to either and pushed past her.
 Her perceived politeness only irritated him.
 He walked straight into the kitchen.

 Ivan turned towards the kitchen cabinet and pulled, with a sudden, powerful movement, the top drawer out.
-One of hands disappeared in the drawer and began therein to shuffle the cutlery he saw.
+One of his hands disappeared into the drawer and began to shuffle the cutlery he saw.
 He could not discover any silver cutlery.
 His face flushed and his hands shaking he pulled out the next drawer – nothing.
 And another one – again nothing!
 Disappointed he hit the cabinet with his fist.
-Against his own inclination he had forced himself into stealing silverware.
+Against his own inclination, he had forced himself into stealing silverware.
 But there wasn’t any!

 “Gde serebrisiji – Where is the silver?” he screamed enraged.
 Nobody understood his words but Ivan assumed the two women would guess what he wanted.